|

 8th house in their birth chart.
 They will lovingly (but cluelessly)

-nod their head with the glassy look of a deer caught in the
+nod their head with the glassy eyed look

 Yep,

-the spiritual and emotional depths of intense passion,
+the spiritual and emotional depths of intense passion, yearning,

-depths.
-Taking in this inner-journey into the depths
+in this inner-journey into the depths of Scorpio, then can

-of Scorpio, then can potentially enable you, as Scorpio's
+potentially enable you, as Scorpio's lover, to reach into

-passions, yearnings, and desires.
+and experience your own deepest passions, yearnings, and desires.

 As

-Scorpio's lover, getting in touch with the dark depths
+Scorpio's lover, getting in touch with the dark depths of

-not be comfortable.
-If not comfortable with your own
+If not comfortable with your own deepest passions and desires,

-deepest passions and desires, then you may find yourself "headed
+then you may find yourself "headed for the hills"

 "Eros

-is the world's greatest teacher...."
+is the world's greatest teacher..."
 Plato

 back